past13/node-server-uk/README.md

 ### App is split into 2 binaries with entry points located at:

-app                                                       * Main application │   ├── client                                            * Folder for client application
-│   │   └── app.js                                        * main file
+ resources                                           * Folder for static resources │   ├── data                                            * Folder for static data │   │   └── en                                          * Folder for i18n English data
-│   ├── server                                            * Folder for server application
+│   ├── i18n                                            * Folder for i18n translations
-│   │   └── app.ts                                        * main file
+│   │   └── en.json

 ## Server acts as a REST api server accessible on http://localhost:3000/ by default
 ## Client part will be using React (serves SPA in this case) accessible on http://localhost:3001/ by default